-It is recommended that you conduct your daily preinspection with the help of a pre-inspection form to ensure that you do not overlook certain hazards.
+It is recommended that you conduct your daily pre-operation inspection with the help of a pre-op inspection form to ensure that you do not overlook certain hazards.
 Your forklift should be inspected for defects every day prior to your shift, and after your shift has been completed.